FED FOCUS-Don't assume newest Fed policymaker is a look-alike hawk

 “Her association with Philadelphia immediately raised assumptions she was hawkish, but I don’t think that’s a good reading,” said Dana Saporta, a New York-based economist at Credit Suisse.
 “Her record really doesn’t give a clear signal so for now we are marking her up as ‘neutral’.”

-Americans had their first real introduction to Mester on Friday when she gave a speech at the Cleveland Fed that stressed the need for stable prices, but revealed little about her stance on policy or her expectations for the economy.

-She has been in and out of the Fed bank since being named to the post Feb.
+Americans will get their first real introduction to Mester on Friday when she discusses inflation in a speech to close a two-day conference at the Cleveland Fed.
+She has been in and out of the bank since being named to the post Feb.
 13, when she was introduced to employees in the building’s top-floor auditorium, with its view of Lake Erie.
-She and her husband are now settling into a downtown apartment.

 Mester, who replaces long-time centrist Sandra Pianalto, will have a vote on the Fed’s policy committee every other year, a historical benefit granted to the heads of the Cleveland and Chicago Fed banks.
 Other regional presidents vote every third year except for the head of the New York Fed, who votes every year.